OCA/manufacture/mrp_production_real_cost/README.rst

 Usage
 =====

-Operating with a manufacture order, analytic entries adding costs will be created when:
+Processing a manufacture order, analytic entries adding costs will be created when:

 * Some raw material is consumed.
 * A work order is finished or paused.

-Also, thanks to *project_timesheet* modules, users time is also translated to costs in the linked analytic account.
+* Also, together with *project_timesheet* module, users time is also translated to costs in the linked analytic account.

+The sum of all these analytic entries is the real cost.